abdulrehman2/ckad/02-Configuration/02-configuration-notes.md

 docker run ubuntu-sleeper sleep 10
 ```

-this approch is not very good, because the image already conveys that the container will sleep , then why are we specifying the sleep command again ?
+this approach is not very good, because the image already conveys that the container will sleep , then why are we specifying the sleep command again ?
 We can fix this by using `ENTRYPOINT` instruction in image file.

 ```Dockerfile
 FROM Ubuntu